-In addition, the amended Food Sanitation Act and the Food Labeling Act, which came into effect on June 1, 2021, introduced a new regulation that requires businesses to report information on voluntary recalls to administrative organs.
-99
+Under the Food Sanitation Act and the Food Labeling Act, businesses must notify administrative agencies of information on voluntary recalls.

 3.8 List at least two examples of public or private enforcement of these protections in the last five years, including the breach/alleged breach, result and penalties imposed.